New Zealand’s seabirds

 Gannets live all around New Zealand, and feed by plunging beak-first into the sea.

-Seabirds stay on land while breeding, but when their chicks are old enough to care for themselves, the parents will fly to other parts of the world.
+Seabirds stay on land while breeding, but when their chicks are old enough to care for themselves, the parents of some species will fly to other parts of the world.
 Some weeks later the young will follow.
 Some shearwaters breed in New Zealand in summer and fly to the north Pacific for winter.
 They return for the next breeding season.

 Where to see seabirds